hummatli/AndroidAppUpdater/README.md

 There is interface called `IUpdateInfoResolver` by the help of it you can fetch your update information form own structed service.
 For example `JSON API`, `XML`,`Raw text` and so on.
 For this reason there is special `init()` method accepting this variable.
 This feature has added by @andrewpros.

 ## Library structure
-You can call with the same way with Kotlin and Java.
-Library contains samples both in Kotlin and Java Library contains from to Dialog component
+`You can call with the same way in Kotlin and Java.
+Library contains samples both in Kotlin and Java` Library contains from to Dialog component
 * `MAHUpdaterDlg`- In this situation dialog show to user to update or install newer version and lets to postpone the action to later time and use application
 * `MAHRestricterDlg` - In this situation dialog urges user to update or install newer version and dont alow use older version